ThKrypt/QualCoder/01-Introduction.md

 Install  [VLC](https://www.videolan.org/vlc/download-windows.html) or from the Windows Store.

-The 2.8 Release contains an exe file (created on Windows 10, 64 bit).
+The 2.9 Release contains an exe file (created on Windows 10, 64 bit).
 Double-click to run.
 This does work on older Windows versions (e.g. Win 7).

-**Alternatively:**
+**Alternatively install from source:**

+Consider using a virtual environment, using venv.

 1. Download the QualCoder software from: https://github.com/ccbogel/QualCoder.
 This is the newest, but not yet officially released code.
-Alternatively, choose the most recent release.
-Click the green button "Code", and then "Download ZIP".
+Alternatively, choose the most recent release and download the zip.
+For the latest code, click the green button "Code", and then "Download ZIP".
 Then, unpack the file in a selected place (e.g. desktop).

 2. Download and install the Python programming language.
 The minimum version for QualCoder is 3.6.
 [Python3](https://www.python.org/downloads/).
 Download the file (at the bottom of the web site) "Windows installer (64-bit)"
 IMPORTANT: in the first window of the installation mark the option "Add Python to PATH"